Dungville: Klara the Cow Betting Game

 Why it lands

 It collapses three jobs into one moment.
 It entertains in the room.
 It proves the SSX fantasy of trick-driven adrenaline in a physical way.
+Because the trick is also the “shaker”, the camera captures that fantasy in a single, explainable shot.
 Then it hands each guest a personalised piece of content that makes sharing feel like showing off a story, not doing a brand a favour.

 What to steal for your next press and influencer activation